jarnix/ledclock/README.md

 - the ground wire to one of the two ground pins of the Arduino
 - your led strip to a 5V * 2A power supply.

 You should see an animation.
 If not, check the wiring.
+The leds should do a animation like on this picture:

 <img src="photos/IMG_20170112_223533.jpg">

 # Build

 ## Wiring

-We need to put the cables together in a tube.
+We need to put the cables together in a tube to hide them and then plug all the things to a power source.

-Isolate the capacitor and the connector.
-Cut the cable and solder 3 long cables:
+Isolate the cables connected to the led strip.
+Cut the cables and solder them with 3 other longer cables:
 - one for power supply (red)
 - one for the ground (a dark color)
 - one for data (yellow, or white)

+I used 2 meter cables, which should be enough excepted if you're a giant.

 Cut the cables and keep this apart:
 <img src="photos/IMG_20170114_193142.jpg">